Vulcalien/LuaG-Console-doc/Shell-and-Commands.md

 # LuaG Console - Shell and Commands - 0.6.3

-LuaG uses an integrated shell to make everything: run the game, open the editor, setup blank game files etc...\
-The shell works with `commands` and their `arguments`.\
+LuaG uses an integrated shell to make everything: run the game, open the editor, setup blank game files etc...
+It works with `commands` and their `arguments`.\
 To get a list of the commands, type `help`.

 ## List of Commands